The aims of our EYFS are:

 Learning through play is an important part of our EYFS.
 We believe children learn best through activities and experiences that interest and inspire them.
-Using children’s interests as a starting point, we provide children with stimulating, active play experiences in which they can explore and develop their learning to help them make sense of the world.
+We provide children with stimulating, active play experiences in which they can explore and develop their learning to help them make sense of the world.
+This is done through following the whole school topic and through areas of their own interest.
 They have opportunities through their play to think creatively and critically alongside other children as well as on their own.
 They are able to practice skills, build upon and revisit prior learning and experience at their own level and pace.
 Play gives our children the opportunity to pursue their own interests and inspire those around them.
 The children learn to adapt, negotiate, communicate, discuss, investigate and ask questions.
 We believe it is important that adults take an active role in child initiated learning through observing, modelling, facilitating and extending their play.

 Assessment is an essential part of the learning and development across the EYFS.
 It involves all staff observing children to ascertain their level of development, interests and learning styles and to then shape learning experiences for each child reflecting those observations.

 To ensure we have evidence of a child’s progress in the EYFS we use a range of strategies all of which come together in a ‘Learning Journal’.
 We are very proud of these journals: they include collections of children’s work, photos and observations which create a detailed picture of the child.
-Parents have access to the ‘Learning Journals’.
-They are shared at ‘Learning Together Mornings’.
-Parents contribute to the journals by filling out ‘Magical Moment’ forms.
+Parents have access to the ‘Learning Journals’ through our ‘Learning Together Mornings’.
+Parents are encouraged to contribute to the journals by filling out ‘Magical Moment’ forms.